 Heat oven to 325°F degrees.

-Now, knead the dough one more time, and divide dough in two halfs.
-Roll out each half out on lightly floured surface into about 1/8 inch thick circular shape.
-Using cookie cutter or edge of the bottle or glass cut out 4 inches circles.
-Place about 1 tbsp of filling in centre of circle, brush edge of circle with water and put other circle disk on top.
+Now, knead the dough one more time, and divide the dough into two halves.
+Roll out each half out on a lightly floured surface into about 1/8 inch thick circular shape.
+Using a cookie cutter or edge of the bottle or glass cut out 4 inches circles.
+Place about 1 tbsp of filling in the center of the circle, brush the edge of the circle with water and put the other circle disk on top.
 Press edges using a fork to seal.

 Brush the samosas with coconut oil and sprinkle some sesame seeds on top.
 Bake until well browned and crisp, about 25-30 minutes.
 Serve with home made tomato ketchup.

 1 can of good quality whole peeled tomatoes

 1 cinnamon stick